Hpauric/hpauric.github.io/_posts/2019-01-19-How-To-Import-JSON-To-SQL-Server.md

  Using OPENROWSET and OPENJSON makes it easy for you to import JSON data into your database.
 ---

 The JSON format is great for sharing data because it's portable, parseable and simple.
-But what do you do when you need to manipulate or analyse the data, or you just want to keep it around?
+But what do you do when you need to do some serious manipulation or analysis of the data?
+Or you just want to keep it around?
 Data worth keeping belongs in a database.

 Luckily, SQL Server has some functions that make it easy for you to import JSON data into your database.